Genre: Business & Money

 This “price is right” attitude would greatly benefit them in the depths of the crisis.

-One of Goldman‟s biggest and simplest assets was that they communicated constantly; information was passed freely within the firm.
-Traders did not have to be afraid to disclose a loss to their boss; they were encouraged to do so as soon as possible.
-This helped
+One of Goldman’s biggest and simplest assets was that they communicated constantly; information was passed freely within the firm.
+Traders did not have to be afraid to disclose a loss to their boss; they were encouraged to do so as soon as possible; this helped to keep everyone at the firm on the same page and allowed each of Goldman’s departments to have a good idea of how the other departments operated.
+The executive suite at Goldman knew what was happening in their company each day and understood “trader talk,” a feat many CEOs could not claim.

 Merrill had a sound business model.
 Their analysts were top rated, their brokerage services made money, and their investment bank division was well respected, but their trading operations were not as well known.

 If the daily VaR number was not big enough, he would actually become enraged.
-With Stan O‟Neal and his hefty appetite for risk at the helm and a deep envy of Goldman, Merrill Lynch dove head first into the mortgage market, and within a few years was the number one underwriter of CDOs.
+With Stanley O’Neal and his hefty appetite for risk at the helm and deep envy of Goldman, Merrill Lynch dove head first into the mortgage market, and within a few years was the number one underwriter of CDOs.

 Ricciardi had been hired to take advantage of the exploding mortgage market.
-Merrill soon took a 20% stake in the mortgage originator Ownit.
-This ensured that Ricciardi and his fellow traders would have an ample supply of mortgages to securitize and trade.
+Merrill soon took a 20% stake in the mortgage originator Ownit, and this ensured that Ricciardi and his fellow traders would have an ample supply of mortgages to securitize and trade.

 Investors around the world were lined up to buy these products.
-Jeff Kronthal, head of the mortgage desk, was tasked with trying to control Ricciardi and his team and placate Stan O
+Jeff Kronthal, head of the mortgage desk, was tasked with trying to control Ricciardi and his team and placate Stan O’Neal.
+Kronthal was the only voice of reason during these times of excessive risk-taking.
+In 2005, O’Neal fired Kronthal who was probably Merrill’s best trader and had worked there for 17 years in the MBS market.

 The “Allstate” of Wall Street

-In the last few years leading up to the crisis, AIG-FP gained a lion’s share of the super-senior insurance business for two reasons.
+In the last few years leading up to the crisis, AIG-FP gained the lion’s share of the super-senior insurance business for two reasons.
 The first was because people trusted AIG, its storied insurance practices, and its great credit rating.
-The second, much more sinister, reason was because of a seemingly inconsequential paragraph in each of FP‟s CDS agreements.
+The second, much more sinister, reason was because of a seemingly inconsequential paragraph in each of FP’s CDS agreements.

 House Of Cards